indrekots/aws-workshop/README.md

 | Custom TCP Rule | TCP      | 1024 - 65535 | 10.10.21.0/24 | Allow returning DB traffic to app servers                                         |
 | Custom TCP Rule | TCP      | 1024 - 65535 | 10.10.22.0/24 | Allow returning DB traffic to app servers                                         |

-## 7. Security Groups
+## 7. Security Groups (SG)

-Security Groups are used to control traffic on the instance level.
+[Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) are used to control traffic on the instance level.
 Compared to NACLs, security group rules are stateful.
 There's no need to define a matching outbound rule.
 Also, SGs don't have deny rules.